A mathematical upper bound on embedded intelligence, derived through the lens of combinatorial topology and category theory.

 dialogue, from the coupling of observational boundaries that raises the

-genus, and you collapse them back to genus zero.
+genus, and you collapse them back to genus one.
 You don’t just deprive

 them of company.
 You reduce the maximum depth at which they can know